Amelia Meath: Artistry

 Of her unique singing voice, Meath has explained, "I've spent a lot of time trying to strip away affectation from the way I sing.
 My singing voice is the negative imprint of my insides, I feel like an actual wind instrument [when I do it].
 My singing voice is so personal in that it is exactly who I am, and there's a certain ringing vulnerability in that."

 Meath is a dancer, and movement has proven to be a staple in Sylvan Esso's visuals.
 INDYWeek described Sylvan Esso's videos as "healing" and "gratifying", noting, "[Sylvan Esso's videos] celebrate the way physicality connects us to our bodies and our bodies connect us to our communities at a time when that feels more precious than ever."

 She is known for her high-energy performances and unique on-stage wear, which includes a large collection of Buffalo London sneakers.

 Personal life

 Meath grew up in Cambridge, MA.
 She originally attended Bennington College in Vermont intending to major in dance, before discovering music was the thing she loved most.
 She relocated to Durham, North Carolina from New York when she was 24.
-Her father is Jonathan Meath, a television producer best known for his work on the children's game show Where in the World Is Carmen Sandiego? and for portraying Santa Claus in various media and events.
+She is descended from the prominent Boston Forbes family (railroad and China-trade magnate John Murray Forbes, 1813–1898) through her father, TV producer Jonathan Meath, who is best known for his work on the children’s game show Where in the World Is Carmen Sandiego? and for portraying Santa Claus in various media and events.